Position

 Responsibilities:

-• Conduct surveillance operations to monitor and gather information on individuals or groups.
+• Conduct surveillance operations to gather information on individuals or organizations.

-• Collaborate with law enforcement agencies and other stakeholders to provide evidence and insights.
+• Collaborate with law enforcement and legal teams to provide evidence and testimony as needed.

 Qualifications